MCResourcePile/addon-project/src/content/wiki/ranks/stratusminus.md

 #### Description

-This rank, alongside [Stratus+](https://mcresourcepile.github.io/addon-project/wiki/ranks/stratusplus) were introduced to Stratus Network in May, and discontinued in (need date).
+This rank, alongside [Stratus+](https://mcresourcepile.github.io/addon-project/wiki/ranks/stratusplus) were introduced to Stratus Network in May, and discontinued in September.
 This rank was a subscription rank, meaning that every month a player would have to renew it and pay for it again.

 #### Perks